l0r3m1psum/ouija_controller/README.md

   * [how to check the status of a grbl command](https://openbuilds.com/threads/18417/)

+It looks like that the boards gives you feedback on the serial port only if unpon initialization an OTP is provided (this changes all the times maybe they use hash chains).

 A possible way to test this software is to use [com0com](https://com0com.sourceforge.net), which is a [null modem](https://en.wikipedia.org/wiki/Null_modem) emulator, attaching on the